siobhanlgorman/knits-and-pieces/TESTING.md

 - Product detail card displays
 ![](documentation/screenshots/product-detail-page.png)

-* As a shopper I want to be able to easily identify special information about products eg discounts[#3](https://github.com/siobhanlgorman/knits-and-pieces/issues/3) so that I can see the price, description, material, product image and size
+* As a shopper I want to be able to easily identify special information about products eg discounts so that I can see the price, description, material, product image and size [#3](https://github.com/siobhanlgorman/knits-and-pieces/issues/3)

 **Acceptance Criteria**:  Tag is visible on products tagged with special information e.g. 'last few remaining', 'special offer' etc on Shop page and Product Detail Page.
 Products with tags can be accessed from navigation meny and link in banner